twozero28/random-hiragana-katakana/README.md

-# Simple website powered by React for studying Hiragana and Katakana (WIP)
+# Simple website powered by React for studying Hiragana and Katakana

 One of the hiragana and katakana characters will be randomly displayed